opnsense/core/README.md

 ==================================

 The OPNsense project invites developers to start contributing to the code base.
-For your own purpose or even better to join us in creating the best open source firewall available.
+For your own purposes or – even better – to join us in creating the best open source firewall available.

 The build process has been designed to make it easy for anyone to